ModuleLoader/es-module-loader/README.md

 # ES Module Loader Polyfill [![Build Status][travis-image]][travis-url]

-Provides [low-level hooks](#loader-hooks) for creating ES module loaders, roughly based on the API of the [WhatWG loader spec](https://github.com/whatwg/loader), but with [various adjustments](#spec-differences) to match the current proposals for the HTML modules specification and [NodeJS ES module adoption](https://github.com/nodejs/node/issues/8866).
+Provides [low-level hooks](#loader-hooks) for creating ES module loaders, roughly based on the API of the [WhatWG loader spec](https://github.com/whatwg/loader), but with [adjustments](#spec-differences) to match the current proposals for the HTML modules specification, [unspecified WhatWG changes](https://github.com/whatwg/loader/issues/147), and [NodeJS ES module adoption](https://github.com/nodejs/node/issues/8866).

-Supports the [System.register](docs/system-register.md) module format to provide exact module loading semantics for ES modules in environments today.
+Supports the [loader import and registry API](#base-loader-polyfill-api) with the [System.register](docs/system-register.md) module format to provide exact module loading semantics for ES modules in environments today.
 In addition, support for the [System.registerDynamic](docs/system-register-dynamic.md) is provided to allow the linking of module graphs consisting of inter-dependent ES modules and CommonJS modules with their respective semantics retained.

 This project aims to provide a [highly performant](#performance), minimal, unopinionated loader API on top of which custom loaders [can easily be built](#creating-a-loader).
 See the [spec differences](#spec-differences) section for a more detailed listing of the tradeoffs made.